 Class 12 Macroeconomics: Overview

 As an integral field of Social Sciences, Economics is a vast domain comprising of interdisciplinary constituents.
-Deals with the study of the economy as a whole, Macroeconomics assesses all those factors that have an impact over the entire economy and its essentials such as economic growth, economic declines, unemployment, inflation, etc. Further, it also includes a multitude of other features such as national income, commercial banking system and government budget amongst others.
+Dealing with the study of the economy as a whole, Macroeconomics assesses all those factors that have an impact on the entire economy and its essentials such as economic growth, economic declines, unemployment, inflation, etc. Further, it also includes many other features such as national income, commercial banking system and government budget amongst others.

 Structure and Syllabus of Class 12 Macroeconomics

-Now, let us take a look at the marks distribution and unit bifurcation of class 12 macroeconomics through the following table.
+Now, let us look at the marks distribution and unit bifurcation of class 12 macroeconomics through the following table.

 Units | Particulars | Marks (100) | Periods |